 Catalog Descriptions: Click Here

 Dr. Melody Wollan, associate professor of management, currently serves as the coordinator for the graduate program in business administration.
 The graduate program offers a Master of Business Administration with an option in Applied Management, an option in Research, and a concentration in Accountancy.
-The program also offers a graduate certificate in accountancy and is accredited by the AACSB-International.
+A fully online program in the Applied Management Option begins Summer 2016.
+The program is accredited by the AACSB-International.

 The MBA at EIU prepares students for positions of leadership in business, education and industry.
 The program takes a strategic management approach to learning about business and addresses a broad range of business-related skills emphasizing a combination of team work, writing, contemporary global and ethical issues, and analytical skills.

 The MBA with the Applied Management Option is focused on “hands-on” development of students’ intellectual and creative capacities.
 A unique characteristic of the Applied Management Option is the Management Simulation that is completed as the capstone experience.
 The simulation allows students to make real business decisions that impact the success of their business while competing against other teams of students participating in the simulation from schools around the world.
 This option will also be available as an online program beginning Summer 2016.

 The MBA with the Research Option is designed for students who want to focus on business research and quantitative methods for research.
 Students would want to complete the Research Option if their goals are to continue their education and pursue a Ph.D. or if they have an interest in conducting research with a faculty mentor.
 Students completing the Research Option are paired with a faculty mentor to guide them through the completion of a research project and through the Ph.D. program application process.